jhajagos/PreparedSource2OHDSI/map/prepared_source/synthea/docker/README.md

 ### Refreshing the relational database (RDBMS)

-Once you have run through the setup of the containers refreshing the data from Synthea to the RDMBS requires only running three scripts:
+Once you have run through the setup of the containers refreshing the generated data from Synthea to the RDMBS requires only running three scripts:
 ```bash
 cd /root/scripts